stefanoslig/blog/_posts/angular-composables.md

 #### Usage Restrictions

-*** Because this function injects the `DOCUMENT` token using the `inject` function can only be used in construction context (i.e. in the of constructor, fields initialization) but not in the component's lifecycle hooks for example ***
+*Because this function injects the `DOCUMENT` token using the `inject` function can only be used in construction context (i.e. in the of constructor, fields initialization) but not in the component's lifecycle hooks for example*

 Angular v16 has introduced a new provider called DestroyRef.
 DestroyRef lets you set callbacks to run for any cleanup or destruction behavior.
 The scope of this destruction depends on where DestroyRef is injected.
 This new feature fits perfectly with the Angular composables and gives us the power to perform clean up tasks (e.g removing the event listener like in our example , unsubscribe from subscriptions) in our components, when the Component or Directive that uses it is destroyed.

 ### Sync LocalStorage Example

-Another use case for the Angular composables is when we want to automatically sync a signa with the local storage.
+Another use case for the Angular composables is when we want to automatically sync a signal with the local storage.
 For example we might want to save a user's theme preference to the local storage.
 To do this, we initialize a signal with the current value we have in the local storage.
-If there is a change in the component, for example the user selected another theme, an effect will observe this change and will set the new value in the local storage automatically.
+If there is a change in the component, for example the user selected another theme, an `effect` will observe this change and will set the new value in the local storage automatically.

 ```ts
 export function useLocalStorage(key: string) {